 You might also check out the Composition program's certificate or major in Public and Professional Writing.
 PPW is a great option for people who are looking for ways to write on the job, whether they are looking for jobs in the nonprofit sector, the for-profit world, or government.
 Many students who have been interested in publishing or editing have found the PPW program a good fit.
 Competitive internships are available.

 The Electronic Poetry Center offers resources that focus on "digital and contemporary formally innovative poetries, new media writing, and literary programming."

-Pitt offers non-credit informal writing classes for older adult learners through the College of General Studies .
+Pitt offers non-credit informal writing classes for adult learners age 50 and higher through the College of General Studies .